 - 4.1.1 The LA's Admissions Team (as the Admissions Authority for community and voluntary-controlled schools) will determine whether an applicant can be offered a place in any of these schools.
 If there are more applications than places available in the year group, the Admissions Team will consider the application against its published 'oversubscription criteria'. - 4.1.2 Where a community or voluntary-controlled school is ranked higher on the application form and a place can be offered, the Admissions Team will write to the parents within 15 school days, 10 if possible. - 4.1.3 If more than one school listed can be offered, the applicant will be offered a place at the school listed highest on the application form. - 4.1.4 If none of the schools listed can be offered, a place will be offered at an alternative available school, unless the child's current school is within a reasonable distance.
-If this is the case, no other school will be offered. - 4.1.5 Where any school has more than two places in the relevant year group and the parent has approached the school directly, the child may be admitted and the school then send notification of the application and the start date to the Admissions Team, if the school knows there is no waiting list.
+If this is the case, no other school will be offered.
+Parents can appeal to an Independent Appeal Pabel for place at schools that have been refused. - 4.1.5 Where any school has more than two places in the relevant year group and the parent has approached the school directly, the child may be admitted and the school then send notification of the application and the start date to the Admissions Team, if the school knows there is no waiting list.
 If only one place is available or there is a waiting list, the school must contact the Admissions Team to establish whether there are any other applicants waiting to be processed.